What is Co-Breastfeeding?

 Welcoming Baby Orion and Co-Breastfeeding Logistics

 After so much preparation and anticipation, we were thrilled to welcome baby Orion to the world on September 2, 2018.
-The first month we basically were home and just perfected breastfeeding.
-But now that Orion is a little older, we are able to get out of the house and do things together as a family.
+The first month we were home and just perfected breastfeeding.
+But now that Orion is a little older, we can get out of the house and do things together as a family.

 Part of our original goal was to take turns breastfeeding for the first two months, and I’m happy to say it’s going according to plan!
 We have not encountered any surprises.
 Orion came out the womb nursing like a champ on both of us; he has the perfect latch!

 Nine weeks before Orion was born, I was pumping every three hours from 5 AM to 11 PM to induce lactation and build up my supply.
 I was pumping in every location imaginable!
 At my desk, in the car, the movie theater, Six Flags, and much more!
 Now I’m pumping four times a day at 6:30 AM, 10 AM, 1 PM, and 3 PM, which is during my commute and two times at work.
 My wife and I alternate with nursing during the early mornings, evenings, and weekends.